 Groups targeted by Section 8 include low-income families with children, the elderly and people with disabilities who spent a large chunk of their meagre earnings on housing.

-Priority is given to extremely low-income families with children, those with household earnings less than 30% of an area’s median income.1
+Priority is given to extremely low-income families with children, those with household earnings less than 30% of an area’s median income or the poverty line, whichever is higher.1

 How Does Section 8 Work?